 When will the academy uniform change?

 The academy uniform will change for all students in September 2021.
-Further information will follow in the coming weeks.

 How will the school meet my child’s needs?